Skip to content

 Your application needs to redirect the user to the eGain authorization endpoint to get their permission.

-• Example Base Authorization URL for a User on a Commercial Environment:
+• Example Base Authorization URL for a User:

 https://ai.egain.cloud/system/auth/TMPRODB88619984-U/oauth2/authorize

-• Example Base Authorization URL for a Customer on a Commercial Environment:
+• Example Base Authorization URL for a Customer:

 https://ai.egain.cloud/system/auth/TMPRODB88619984-C/oauth2/authorize